icons8/lunacy-docs/docs/export_new.md

 <div class="callout callout--info"> <p><strong>Note:</strong> We do not read or analyze the files that you upload to cloud.
 The guaranteed storage period of uploaded files is <bold>60 days</bold>.
 After that, they can be deleted from our servers without prior notice.
 Deleted files cannot be restored.</p> </div>

-## Code preview and Linked design
+## Code preview

-The **Export** tab already displays the basic CSS properties of your selection at the top, as well as its **Linked Design** code.
+The **Export** tab already displays the basic properties of your selection at the top, as well as its **Linked Design** code.

 <embed type="image/svg+xml" alt="export_linked" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/us8UQrMzE0qpgYFHj_byqQ.svg" width="844" />

 <div class="callout callout--info"> <p><strong>Tip:</strong> Using <b>Linked design</b>, you can export your layouts for use on live websites simply by pasting a link directly from Lunacy into website code.
 This way, when you update the linked frame in Lunacy, the changes will be instantly reflected on the webpage — no need to bother the developer team.
 Learn more about this time-saving feature <a href="https://lunacy.docs.icons8.com/linked_design/" target="_blank">here</a>.</p> </div>

-To see more code properties and options, open the **Code** tab, where you can view and copy the CSS, XAML, and SVG code for any layer in your document:
+To see more code properties and options, open the **Code** tab, where you can view and copy the CSS, XAML, JSON, and SVG code for any layer in your document:

 1. Select a layer.
 2. Open the **Code** tab in the **right panel**.